John McEnroe and Tatum O’Neal’s son Kevin McEnroe gets married as parents reunite

 “Forever @ferncozine,” he wrote in the caption.

-Kevin’s divorced parents, O’Neal and John, also reunited at the wedding.
-O’Neal had no issue with seeing her ex, despite their messy divorce.
+Kevin’s divorced parents, actor O’Neal and seven-time Grand Slam-winning tennis legend John, also reunited at the wedding.

-“The anger is gone,” O’Neal told Variety in February.
-Kevin also shared that his mother would have a special moment at the wedding, saying: “She’s going to make a speech.”
+“The anger is gone,” O’Neal told Variety in February about her relationship with John.

 After O’Neal and John tied the knot in 1986, they welcomed three children: Kevin, 39, Sean, 37, and Emily, 34.